XRWang5658/ToySLAM/README.md

-# ToySLAM: A ROS Package for 3D Point Cloud Registration using NDT for PolyU course AAE4011
+# toyslam: A ROS Package for 3D Point Cloud Registration using NDT for PolyU course AAE4011

 ## Overview
-**ToySLAM** is a lightweight ROS package for 3D point cloud registration using the Normal Distributions Transform (NDT) algorithm.
+**toyslam** is a lightweight ROS package for 3D point cloud registration using the Normal Distributions Transform (NDT) algorithm.
 Designed for educational purposes and experimentation, this package provides a modular pipeline to process, align, and visualize point clouds in real-time.
 It serves as a foundational framework for SLAM (Simultaneous Localization and Mapping) applications and can be extended for robotics or autonomous systems.

 [SLAM Dataset](https://www.dropbox.com/scl/fi/c9a4spcbqupvvcsacwbtf/2025-02-06-17-20-03.bag?rlkey=jkk60x2sn3awbcd5w1tx0mxgf&dl=0)